Starting the Day Off Right

 Mornings can greatly impact our days.
 Some people might find a few intimate minutes with their partner sets them up for a happy, productive day.
 Others, though, might feel better after a quick workout and filling breakfast.
 It’s important to find what works best for you and to create a routine that leaves you feeling alert and ready to take on the day.

 Whether sex makes its way into your morning routine, a good mattress is a necessity.
-It’s our mission at Mattress Advisor to help you find the right mattress to fit your needs.
+It’s our mission at Mattress Advisor to help you find the best mattress to fit your needs.
 Our comprehensive review system – which utilizes user feedback, expert consultations, and in-depth user interviews – will help you find the best mattress and sleep accessories for your lifestyle.

 We surveyed 992 people using Amazon’s Mechanical Turk.
 The respondents were 56 percent female and 43 percent male.
 The average age of respondents was 35.9, with a standard deviation of 11.3.